We have just a few rules to keep things working smoothly. These rules may be changed from time to time.

 3. No politics.
 The Mexican Constitution says "Foreigners may not in any way participate in the political affairs of the country."
 See Should expats in Mexico get involved in political and civil matters?
 And politics north of the border is not relevant to SMA or a slippery slope to Mexican politics.

-4. Yes, you may post about your business, service, or creations but don't spam us with repeated postings every day.
-If you post about a business and are affiliated with that business or with a competitor make sure you disclose that.
+4. Yes, you may post about and promote your charity, business, service, or creations.
+Don't spam us with repeated postings every day.
+If you post about a business and are affiliated with that business or with a competitor make that clear.

 5. Moderators have the right to enforce these rules at their discretion.
 They may also move posts to a different category, delete posts, limit or ban users.